 Intermittent fasting has been a hot topic lately.
 Early time-restricted feeding (eTRF) or prolonged nightly fasting, is a form of intermittent fasting that involves eating early in the day and ending your eating early in the evening to align with your circadian rhythm.
 Most of the evidence in humans indicates that eating the majority of your food earlier in the day is better for your health.

 Intermittent fasting carried out later in the day is in opposition to your circadian rhythm.
 Your rhythm is not only set by your exposure to bright light throughout the day, but also by the food you ingest.
-Eating late in the evening sends conflicting signals to your body that it’s daytime.
+Eating late in the evening sends conflicting signals to your body.
 Fasting through breakfast and eating late into the day and evening, may be problematic, especially in terms of insulin sensitivity and inflammation.

 A bigger breakfast appears to decrease hunger levels throughout the day.
-Breakfast including protein you eat (not drink) tends to help control nighttime eating by suppressing evening food craving.
+Breakfast which includes protein that you eat — not drink — tends to help control nighttime eating by suppressing evening food craving.
 So eating a more substantial high-protein breakfast enables you to eat less at night in line with your circadian clock.

-Overweight adults lost more weight when they ate a large breakfast, modest lunch, and small dinner.
+In studies, overweight adults lost more weight when they ate a large breakfast, a modest lunch, and a small dinner.
 Skipping breakfast can also increase your risk of disease.
 Chronic diseases such as heart disease and type 2 diabetes are of particular concern.

 If you want to extend your fast, begin fasting earlier in the evening rather than skipping or delaying breakfast.